ligerphp/framework/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Johnson Awah Alfred via [fred@liger.com](mailto:fred@liger.com).
+If you discover a security vulnerability within LigerPHP, please send an e-mail to Johnson Awah Alfred via [fred@liger.com](mailto:fred@liger.com).
 All security vulnerabilities will be promptly addressed.

 ## License